 Resources that might be useful to you if you are working in the area of animal research, study design or reproducibility and good statistical practice

-• Guidance document for animal researchers (preliminary version - currently being overhauled): What to consider when planning and describing your study in a licence application for animal experiments.
+• Guidance document for animal researchers (preliminary version - currently being overhauled): What to consider when planning and describing your study in a license application for animal experiments.
 IMPORTANT NOTE: This is a living document and will be extended and adapted if deemed necessary.
-Also, note that it is geared towards the licence application process in the canton of Zurich but that it is not an official document issued or endorsed by the cantonal authorities or the Animal Research Commission of the Canton of Zurich.
+Also, note that it is geared toward the license application process in the Canton of Zurich but that it is not an official document issued or endorsed by the cantonal authorities or the Animal Research Commission of the Canton of Zurich.

 Repositories